Florida A&M University: Carnegie Library

-The library of what was then the State Normal and Industrial College for Colored Students was located in the grandest building on the campus, Duval Hall, the former mansion of Florida Governor William Pope Duval, which also held the university's administrative offices and cafeteria.
+The library of what was then the State Normal and Industrial College for Colored Students was located in the grandest building on the campus, Duval Hall, the former mansion of Florida governor William Pope Duval, which also held the university's administrative offices and cafeteria.
 It was destroyed by fire in 1905.
 Andrew Carnegie donated a $10,000 gift for the construction of a new library facility.

 In 1907, when the city of Tallahassee turned down philanthropist Andrew Carnegie's offer of a library building, because by his rules it would have had to serve black patrons, Carnegie funded instead the Carnegie Library at FAMU.
 It no longer serves as a library, but instead houses the Southeastern Regional Black Archives Research Center and Museum.

 Athletics

 Florida A&M University is a member of the Southwestern Athletic Conference and participates in NCAA Division I-FCS.
 FAMU's sports teams are called the Rattlers.
 FAMU offers men's sports in baseball, basketball, cross country, football, golf, tennis and track and field.
 It offers women's sports in basketball, bowling, cheerleading, cross country, softball, tennis, track and field and volleyball.

 From 1938 to 1961, the football team won the Black College National Championship eight times, including six times under head coach Jake Gaither, in 1950, 1952, 1954, 1957, 1959 and 1961.
 When Gaither retired after 25 years of coaching in 1969, his FAMU teams had a 203-36-4 (wins-losses-ties) record, for a .844 winning percentage.
 Thirty-six players from Gaither's teams were All-Americans, and 42 went on to play in the National Football League.
 During his 25 years as head coach, FAMU won 22 Southern Intercollegiate Athletic Conference championships.
 Gaither was elected to the College Football Hall of Fame in 1975.
 FAMU went on to win the first NCAA D1-AA National Championship in 1978 after defeating the University of Massachusetts Amherst.

 The men's basketball team has qualified for the opening round game of the NCAA men's basketball tournament three times (1999, 2004 and 2007).

-The FAMU Wrestling Team placed third in their region and had several national placers in 2008 under Coach Sharif.